aurora-opensource/streetscape.gl/test/apps/viewer/README.md

 This is an application to enable testing and validation of all the features of XVIZ and Streetscape.gl

+Detailed documentation for this application is found in our [dev-docs/viewer-app.md](https://github.com/uber/streetscape.gl/tree/master/dev-docs/viewer-app.md)

 ## Running the Viewer App

 ```bash